mathworks-ref-arch/matlab-production-server-on-azure/doc/cloudConsoleDoc.md

 `--cors-allowed-origins http://www.w3.org, https://www.apache.org`

 >**NOTE**: When setting the `num-workers` property in the server configuration you need to carefully consider your cluster setup.
 Each virtual machine in the cluster runs an instance of MATLAB Production Server and each instance runs multiple MATLAB workers.
 MathWorks recommends 1 core per MATLAB worker.
-For example, a `Standard_D4s_v3` **Server VM Instance Size** has 4 cores and therefore we recommend that you set `num-workers` be no more than 4 per instance.<p>`--num-workers 4`</p>
+For example, a `Standard_D4s_v3` **Server VM Instance Size** has 4 cores; therefore, we recommend you set `num-workers` be no more than 4 per instance.<p>`--num-workers 4`</p>

 [Back to Top](/doc/cloudConsoleDoc.md#matlab-production-server-cloud-console-users-guide) | [Back to Main](/README.md#matlab-production-server-on-azure)